GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 title: "Is your app installed? getInstalledRelatedApps() will tell you!"
 subhead: |
-  "The `getInstalledRelatedApps()` method allows your web app to check whether your native app or PWA is installed on a user's device."
+  "The `getInstalledRelatedApps()` method allows your web app to check whether your app or PWA is installed on a user's device."
 authors:
   - petelepage
 description: |
-  The getInstalledRelatedApps() API is a new web platform API that allows your web app to check whether your native app or PWA is installed on the user's device.
+  The getInstalledRelatedApps() API is a new web platform API that allows your web app to check whether your app or PWA is installed on the user's device.
 date: 2018-12-20
 updated: 2020-07-22